LSATHacks

 1. This is very extreme.
 Any activity could involve a loss of human life….even getting out of bed!

 The author doesn’t necessarily think that every activity must be made safer.
-Especially since we have a limited budget (lines 48-49).
+Especially since we have a limited budget (2nd & 3rd line of the fourth paragraph).

 2. CORRECT.
-Lines 21-25 support this.
+The second sentence of the second paragraph supports this.
 Most risks are voluntary to a certain degree, including environmental risks.
 Presumably some environmental risks are therefore risky to a greater degree than others.

 3. It’s true that the author supports policy experts.
 The author thinks experts are right that we should focus on saving lives.